fblecha/go-power_of_10-rules-for-developing-safety-critical-code/README.md

 > "The return value of non-void functions must be checked by each calling function, and the validity
 > of parameters must be checked inside each function. "

+This is idomatic go with the using the built-in error type as one of the values returned from a function.

 ### Rule 8: "User the preprocessor sparingly."

 The original paper: